Hello everyone, I’m Haruyuki Tago, Edge Evangelist at HACARUS Tokyo R&D Center.

 The transient malfunction of a semiconductor device caused by radiation is called SEE (Single Event Effect).
 SEE is a general term for SEU (Single Event Upset) and SEL (Single Event Latch-ups).

-RT PolarFire is a product that incorporates the radiation-resistant technology of the highly radiation-resistant FPGA “RTG4” announced in 2015 into the low-power consumption mid-range FPGA “PolarFire” announced in 2017 .
+RT PolarFire is a product that incorporates the radiation-tolerant technology of the highly radiation-tolerant FPGA “RTG4” announced in 2015 into the low-power consumption mid-range FPGA “PolarFire” announced in 2017 .

 RTG4 is widely used in aerospace applications because it is less likely to cause SEU (Single Event Upset), SEL (Single Event Latch-ups), and configuration data corruption due to radiation.
-They are currently developing a smart embedded vision concept with the aim of highly reliable image application.I think that Microsemi FPGAs have a solid track record in the aerospace military market, but the market size is limited.
-Taking advantage of the high reliability we have cultivated was probably a strategy to expand the customers to vision solutions for in-vehicle medical care and robots.
+They are currently developing a smart embedded vision concept with the aim of highly reliable image application.I think that Microsemi FPGAs have a solid track record in the aerospace and defence market, but the market size is limited.
+Taking advantage of the high reliability we have cultivated was probably a strategy to expand the customers to vision solutions for in-vehicle, medical care, and robot applications.

 “Latest Trends in Atomic Switch FPGA Technology”